-Fig. 1.9: Total natural gas supply, 2021 (percentage of total) Data: Eurostat (2023a), authors' calculations rubles (CNN, 2022b).
+Fig. 1.10: Imports of natural gas, 2021 (percentage of total) Data: Eurostat (2023d), authors' calculations rubles (CNN, 2022b).
 This illustrates the importance of 'counter-sanctions' imposed by the sanctioned country on the sanctioning ones.
 Gazprom also suspended gas flows through the Yamal pipeline in May (CNN, 2022a), and then via Nord Stream in mid-2022, with the latter due to maintenance.
 Moreover, this was followed by the explosion of the Nord Stream pipelines in September 2022.
-Finally, Russia announced in September 2022 that it would not fully resume natural gas shipments to Europe until sanctions were lifted.
+Finally, Russia announced in September 2022 that it would not fully resume natural gas shipments to Europe until sanctions are lifted.